fieldtrip/website/workshop/toolkit2020/lessons_learned.md

 Switching between Zoom breakout rooms (to allow participants to self-organize) requires that all participants are assigned as co-host.
 This needs to be done every time they log in.
 People have to be aware of this, and ask the host to be reassigned if needed.

-The host and the co-hosts in zoom cannot raise their hands.
+The host and the co-hosts in Zoom cannot raise their hands.

 Co-hosts can mute anyone, including the host.